johnwcowan/r7rs-work/Uuid.md

 `(uuid->string `*uuid*`)`

-Returns a newly allocated string representing *uuid* in the canonical format `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`, where each `x` is an uppercase hex digit.
+Returns a newly allocated string representing *uuid* in the canonical format `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`, where each `x` is a hex digit.
+The hex digits A-F may be either upper or lower case.

 To generate a corresponding URN, prepend "urn:uuid:" to the result.

 `(string->uuid `*string*`)`

 Returns the UUID that results from parsing *string*.
-In addition to canonical format, hyphens can be omitted and lowercase hex digits used.
+In addition to canonical format, hyphens can be omitted.
 Any other string returns `#f`.

 `(uuid->bytevector `*uuid*`)`
 Returns a newly allocated bytevector representation of *uuid*.